This article was provided by Training and Conditioning

 To target nutrition, we started measuring how many meals each athlete consumed daily.
 The goal was five, and a meal was defined as consumption of greater than 500 calories in one sitting—anything less was considered a snack.
 We also charted whether athletes skipped breakfast, had a small breakfast (shake or bar), or had a “full” breakfast, which meant it had to total at least 500 calories and consist of 55 percent carbohydrate, 25 percent protein, and 20 percent fats.
 Finally, we had them check off if they drank a recovery shake following their daily training session.

-Athletes initially completed the questionnaire when they arrived for their daily strength and conditioning session.
+Athletes initially completed the questionnaire when they arrived for their daily strength and conditioning sessions.
 After a few months, however, we found it was easier to utilize an online form on Google Docs that the athletes could fill out during homeroom or at home.

 The information gathered from the questionnaire generated good points of conversation.
 We were able to observe trends and adjust our approach with athletes based on any issues we identified.
-Yet, one issue with the questionnaire was that it only showed us athletes’ behaviors in hindsight—we couldn’t use the data in real time to determine their “readiness” or modify training sessions accordingly.
+Yet, one issue with the questionnaire was that it only showed us athletes’ behaviors in hindsight—we couldn’t use the data in real-time to determine their “readiness” or modify training sessions accordingly.

 To solve this problem, we partnered with Kinduct Technologies to design a website-based software platform where we could collect, organize, share, and analyze data in one centralized location.
 Accessible from a laptop, tablet, or smartphone, Kinduct’s system allows us to better understand our data, make more informed decisions, and take decisive action.

-Every morning, either on their way to school or during homeroom, our athletes log on to Kinduct with their smartphone or school computer and answer a simple questionnaire that collects data on quantity of sleep, quality of sleep, bottles of water drank, number of meals eaten, whether breakfast was eaten, academic stress, personal stress, training difficulty, sport difficulty, recovery breathing, whether a recovery shake was consumed, and resting heart rate.
+Every morning, either on their way to school or during homeroom, our athletes log on to Kinduct with their smartphone or school computer and answer a simple questionnaire that collects data on the quantity of sleep, quality of sleep, bottles of water drank, number of meals eaten, whether breakfast was eaten, academic stress, personal stress, training difficulty, sport difficulty, recovery breathing, whether a recovery shake was consumed, and resting heart rate.
 This process takes less than two minutes to complete.

 We decided to add questions on stress and readiness metrics when we transitioned to the Kinduct platform because we finally had a system that made data management as easy as data collection.
-Kinduct opened the door for measuring metrics that were outside the athletes’ control (like how hard a practice was).
+Kinduct opened the door for measuring metrics that were outside the athletes’ control (like how hard practice was).

 Once athletes are done with the questionnaire, their responses are uploaded to Kinduct immediately.
 The system uses their feedback and any predetermined training goals to produce an overall readiness score from zero to 100.